Bringing students together.

 Founded in May 2025 by Victoria Tang

-Victoria has a deep personal investment in the intersection and bridging of China and the US, and she is especially interested in East Asian Studies, history and sociology.
-Victoria has conducted field research in rural China, and coauthored an essay on caregiver mental health accepted by the Journal of Contemporary China.
+Victoria is a highschool student deeply interested in bridging U.S.-China dialogue.
+She has conducted field research in rural China and published her research findings.
 Her work has been recognized by The Concord Review, the Scholastic Writing Contest, and the National Youngarts Awards.
-She can be reached at victoriatang0518@vip.163.com.
+She can be reached at vtang@converginghorizons.com.